IonasPer/epignosis_test/readme.md

 -First laravel requires composer.
 Visit the following URL and download composer to install it on your system. https://getcomposer.org/download/
 - Check composer is installed by typing `$ composer`
-- You can clone or download this repository into your local laravel project.Create a new directory and type the following command there to install Laravel. composer install
+- You can clone or download this repository into your local machine.
+- In the new directory type the following command to install all packages.
+    `$ composer install`
-- Type `$ php artisan serve`, in the command line  start serving at localhost.
+- Type `$ php artisan serve`, in the command line to  start serving at localhost.
-- Now

 ## Mailtrap

 A Mailtrap account is needed to utilize the mail notifications from a local environment.
 You can create an account or use your github account to signin in this link : [mailtrap]https://mailtrap.io/

 In the Demo inbox at the top center of the page there is the Credentials Section.
 Add the username and password below in your local .env file.

 ## .env